nathanwiens/ncm/README.md

 # Cradlepoint NCM SDK
-Libary of functions for NCM API calls
+This is a libary of python3 functions for the NCM API.

 INSTALL AND RUN INSTRUCTIONS